Youth orchestra expertly trolls car company who made fun of young musicians in TV advert

 Another suggested, “you could have done this commercial in reverse where [the woman rolls] down the window in order to hear the music.
 Then you wouldn’t have ignited the entire music education teaching base in a rage.
 Same message, not insulting.”

-The New Brunswick Youth Orchestra however, won the Internet, with their response to the controversial advert.
-Watch below.
+The New Brunswick Youth Orchestra however, won the Internet, in their prompt response to the controversial advert.
+Watch their reply below.

 In their video, the Orchestra’s CEO, Ken MacLeod, is seen opening a door to a concert hall, where the orchestra’s musicians are playing Strauss’ tone poem.